wcm-io-caravan/caravan-rhyme/README.md

 ```

 Note: If you are also using Rhyme to **render** your resources, you shouldn't use `HalApiClient` directly, but call the `Rhyme#getRemoteResource` method instead,
 which has the exact same signature and behaviour.
-This ensures that the same `HalApiClient` instance will be used throught your incoming request, which
+This ensures that the same `HalApiClient` instance will be used through your incoming request, which
 allows some caching and collection of performance metrics as explained in a later section.

 Using the proxy instance of your entry point you can easily navigate through all resources of the API by simply calling the methods defined in your interfaces: